sunanda-thompson/sunanda-thompson/README.md

 ## 👩🏽‍💻 About Me

-I'm a versatile IT professional with a Master's in **Information Security & Digital Forensics** and hands-on experience across cybersecurity, technical support, web development, and database systems.
+I'm a versatile IT professional with a Master's in **Information Security & Digital Forensics** and hands-on experience across cybersecurity, technical support, web development, database systems, and data analytics.
 I'm building my GitHub as a portfolio of real, practical projects spanning the IT areas I worked in and care about most.

 - 🔐 Working towards leveling up my **IT Skills**
 - 🗄️ Building side projects to land a **job**!